-Begining in Year 7, the LFA (Learning, Friendships and Adventure) activity uses the low ropes course and other resources at Failand to explore and develop team roles, with emphasis on applying these skills in day-to-day life.
-Your child will also have the opportunity to go away on an overnight Year 7 camp, giving them the chance to get to know their new classmates, as well as trying their hand at orienteering, lighting fires and tackling an assault course.
+Beginning in Year 7, the LFA (Learning, Friendships and Adventure) activity uses the space and resources of Failand to explore and develop team roles, with emphasis on applying these skills in day-to-day life.
+Your child will also have the opportunity to go away on an overnight Year 7 camp, giving them the chance to get to know their new classmates, as well as trying their hand at orienteering or map reading, lighting fires and tackling a variety of team challenges.

 In the Sixth Form, large numbers continue to the Gold DofE award, and expeditions take place not just on foot but also by bicycle, kayak and canoe.
 There is also an outdoor education option on the Games rota in Years 10 and 11, which has included kayaking, climbing, cycling, orienteering and low ropes.